hortonworks/cloudbreak/README.md

 ```

 ## Implementing new commands
 Top level commands like `cluster` are separated into a cmd package.
-You can see an example for these commands in the `cloudbreak/cmd` folder.
+You can see an example for these commands in the `dataplane/cmd` folder.
 Each of these resource separated files contain an `init` function that adds the resource specific commands to an internal array:
 ```$xslt
 func init() {
-    CloudbreakCommands = append(CloudbreakCommands, cli.Command{})
+    DataPlaneCommands = append(DataPlaneCommands, cli.Command{})
 }
 ```
 The `init()` function is automatically invoked for each file in the `cmd` folder, because it is referenced from the `main.go` file: